NeowayLabs/data-integration-challenge/README.md

 ## The challenge

+It would be really good if you try to make the code using Go language :)
+The other technologies you can feel free to choose.

 ### 1 - Load company data in a database

 Read data from CSV file and load into the database to create an entity named **companies**.